 The soil and leaf tissue analysis laboratory serves as technical support to establish the fertilizer recommendations and necessary amendments for the crop.

 This laboratory has the necessary personnel, infrastructure, and quantification equipment to carry out the characterization of soils and leaf tissue corresponding to sugarcane crops located in the geographic valley of the Cauca River, with the capacity to provide reliable and traceable results. according to the guidelines of the ISO 9001 quality management system.

 The main equipment that the laboratory has are:

-Atomic absorption spectrometer
+atomic absorption spectrometer

-- Digestion: conversion of Nitrogen into ammonium ion by heating (approximately 400º C) in a digestion block with prior addition of sulfuric acid and catalyst (copper(II) sulfate), which trigger the conversion of the nitrogen in the sample into ammonia.
+- Digestion: conversion of Nitrogen into ammonium ion by heating (approximately 400ºC) in a digestion block with prior addition of sulfuric acid and catalyst (copper(II) sulfate), which trigger the conversion of nitrogen in the sample to ammonium.

-- Assessment: measurement of the amount of acid neutralized by the dissolved ammonia, which indicates the amount of Nitrogen present in the initial sample.
+- Assessment: measurement of the amount of acid neutralized by dissolved ammonia, which indicates the amount of Nitrogen present in the initial sample.

 Near-infrared spectroscopy studies the interaction of electromagnetic radiation with matter.
 The near infrared includes the light segment of wavelengths between 800 and 2600 nm of the electromagnetic spectrum and analyzes the absorption of energy in this region by the functional groups of the sample molecules.
 This technique is used as a secondary method for the determination of organic matter and polysaccharides.